Researcher. Choreographer.

 About

-I will be presenting an e-poster at the International Association of Dance Medicine and Science world conference in Rimini, Italy October 17-20.
+I presented at the International Association of Dance Medicine and Science world conference in Las Vegas September 25-28, 2025.

 "Great Minds Think Differently" by Sophie Bress